Alberto-Arias-x64/kohya-server/readme.md

 ```

 ### 3. Await the restart of the server and reconnect
-Once the script is finished running, the pod will automatically restart to apply the changes to the drivers.
+Once the script has finished running, the pod must be restarted through the runpod interface to apply the changes to the controllers.

 ### 4. Start server
 ``` bash